hanschen/vim-ipython-cell/README.md

     :IPythonCellExecuteRunTime

-Run and time the whole script in IPython.
+Run the whole script in IPython and time the execution.

     :IPythonCellExecuteClear